 Logistical Support and Emergency Assistance

 Did you know that all the travel insurance packages we offer include support?
 If you’re stranded after a canceled flight or injured due to a natural disaster, your insurance provider can help you find a place to rest your head, receive care at a nearby hospital, recover vital travel documents, or even connect you with legal help.
 During times of high stress, this support can be a saving grace and one less thing you have to worry about.

 Trip Cancellation or Delay

 Particularly in the northern parts of the United States, snowfall can be unpredictable at best and volatile at worst.
 With the sheer number of travelers during the months of November-January, your flight can be delayed or cancelled with no sign of rescheduling or refunds.
-Invest in a low cost insurance plan to assist if your trip is canceled or delayed.
+Invest in a low cost travel insurance plan to assist if your trip is canceled or delayed.
 The primary benefit of these plans covers your inability to make your trip at the last minute due to an emergency illness, injury or death, or that of a family member, a business partner, a travel companion, or a travel companion’s family member.
 Other covered reasons for cancellation may include jury duty responsibilities, terrorist activity, or even losing your passport.